gotchoices/MyCHIPs/doc/learn-users.md

 ```
   {
     user: suzie,
-    proctor: 6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE,
+    agent: 6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE,
     address: mychips.org,
     port: 57423
   }
 ```
+Note: we expect a one-to-one relationship between an agent and its portal.
+That is, an agent with a particular key value should be reachable on a single portal.
+And a portal address should serve one and only one agent.

 ### Obscured Usernames
 The CID convention also allows a username to be made more private by specifying it as a hash that only the host site will recognize.
 For example, a user might be asked to send money to an address such as:
 ```
-  aGxz38Dyy:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE
+  aGxz38Dyylkj:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE
 ```
-This presumes the specified proctor is part of a site that can recognize 'aGxz38Dyy' as meaning 'suzie'.
+This presumes the specified agent is part of a site that can recognize 'aGxz38Dyylkj' as meaning 'suzie'.

 The sender (and even the sender's host system) may have no way of knowing who the